How to start weaning your baby: top tips from expert Annabel Karmel

 Cow’s milk should not be consumed as a drink until twelve months, but you can use it from six months in recipes and in their cereal, so long as your baby is getting their recommended daily intake of breast milk or formula.

 Encourage playing and exploring with food’s flavours and textures as much as possible.
 After all, taste is just one of the five senses.
-Offer a finger food along with a dip or purée for a hands-on weaning experience.
+Offer a finger food along with a dip or purée for a hands-on baby-led weaning experience.

 Your baby may not have teeth, but from 6 months they will be well able to manage soft lumps and minced or mashed meals, so don’t hold back when it comes to increasing textures.